 The downside of nonseparable covariance functions are their complexity: they require a large number of hyperparameters to be estimated before they can be used.
 Described above are two types of nonseparable covariance function.
 In practical terms, the main difference between them is the way in which they are parameterised.
-The convolution covariance function is controlled by hyperparameters $\omega = (\tilde{\Sigma}, \delta)$ , where the $\delta$ directly control the input space correlation functions but $\tilde{\Sigma}$ gives only limited control over the between-outputs covariance matrix.
-Conversely, in the LMC covariance function we have parameters $\omega = (\tilde{\delta}, \Sigma)$ , where $\Sigma$ is the between-outputs covariance matrix, but $\tilde{\delta}$ gives only limited control over the input space correlation functions.
-Therefore, if we have more meaningful prior information about the correlation lengths than the between-outputs covariances, we may favour the convolution covariance function, whereas if we have more meaningful prior information about the between-outputs covariance that the correlation lengths and the between-outputs covariances, it may be wise to try both and see which performs the best.
+The convolution covariance function is controlled by hyperparameters $\omega = (\tilde{\Sigma}, \delta)$, where the δ directly control the input space correlation functions but $\tilde{\Sigma}$ gives only limited control over the between-outputs covariance matrix.
+Conversely, in the LMC covariance function we have parameters $\omega = (\tilde{\delta}, \Sigma)$, where Σ is the between-outputs covariance matrix, but $\tilde{\delta}$ gives only limited control over the input space correlation functions.
+Therefore, if we have more meaningful prior information about the correlation lengths than the between-outputs covariances, we may favour the convolution covariance function, whereas if we have more meaningful prior information about the between-outputs covariance that the between-outputs covariances than the correlation lengths, we may favour the LMC covariance function.
+In cases where we have weak information about both correlation lengths and the between-outputs covariances, it may be wise to try both and see which performs the best.